ToshioCP/Gtk4-tutorial/gfm/sec20.md

 For example, when another window is moved and uncovers part of the widget, or when the window containing it is resized.
 But repaint of `surface` is not automatically notified to gtk.
 Therefore, you need to call `gtk_widget_queue_draw` to redraw the widget.
-- 9-40: Run function paint the surface.
+- 9-40: Run function paints the surface.
 First, it gets the contents of GtkTextBuffer.
-Then compare it to "red", "green" and so on.
+Then it compares it to "red", "green" and so on.
 If it matches the color, then the surface is painted the color.
 If it matches "light" or "dark", then the color of the surface is lightened or darkened respectively.
 Alpha channel is used.